 Matthew Richardson, 24, of Elburn, was acquitted of all charges.

-Pavlak and Zeitz are scheduled to be sentenced Oct.
-17. Zeitz is likely to receive probation because he has never been arrested before, but could face one to three years in prison.
+Pavlak and Benjamin are scheduled to be sentenced Oct.
+17. Benjamin is likely to receive probation because he has never been arrested before, but could face one to three years in prison.
 Pavlak could face court supervision or up to one year in the Kane County Jail.

-"We were pleased with the verdicts on Mr. Richardson and Mr. Pavlak," defense attorney David Camic said.
-"We were disappointed with the verdict on Mr. Zeitz.
-The judge called it as he saw it."
+“We were pleased with the verdicts on Mr. Richardson and Mr. Pavlak,” defense attorney David Camic said.
+“We were disappointed with the verdict on Benjamin.
+The judge called it as he saw it.”

 “It’s the most complicated legal quagmire I’ve ever seen,” Doyle said, explaining he had to determine who the aggressor was, if the aggressor withdrew from the fight, if anyone was acting in self-defense and whether anyone was trying to defend another person.